 • What is our view of ourselves in relation to others?

-This is an introductory free online course.
+Still, this is an introductory free online course.
 There are no prerequisites.
 It’s free to enroll, and you can learn at your own pace.

 15. Udacity’s Website Performance Optimization

-For example, you’ll learn how to use Google Chrome’s Developer tools to find areas in which a website’s performance is lacking.
-You’ll also explore strategies to enhance deliver of websites to end-users in the most efficient manner.
+Online courses like this also examine the concept of critical rendering path.
+You’ll learn how to use Google Chrome’s Developer tools to find areas in which a website’s performance is lacking.
+To improve your professional skills, you’ll also explore strategies to enhance the delivery of websites to end-users in the most efficient manner.

-You can explore various learning tools throughout the course.
+This pathway includes the steps that browsers follow to change programming languages into rendered websites.
 Interactive quizzes help you gauge what you’ve learned and what topics you need to study further.
+This is a short course that you can finish in one week.

 16. University of Pennsylvania’s Introduction to American Law